makersacademy/bowling-challenge/README.md

 getStrikeScore - This will do one of the following three things for a strike:
 * Where the next frame is not a strike, set the bonus to equal the raw score for the next frame (or the next two rolls for the penultimate frame).
 * Where the next frame is a strike, set the bonus to equal the raw score for the next frame and the first roll for the next frame but one ('frame plus two').

+ESLint was used as a plugin for the Atom editor.

-### Optional Extras Implemented:
+### TODOS:

 In any order you like:

 ~~Create a nice interactive animated interface with jQuery~~
-* Set up [Travis CI](https://travis-ci.org) to run your tests.
+* Set up [Travis CI](https://travis-ci.org) to run tests.
-* Add [ESLint](http://eslint.org/) to your codebase and make your code conform.

-ESLint was used as a plugin for the Atom editor.